Skip to main content

 Contributors netapp-aruldeepa

-Configure a Kubernetes StorageClass object and create the storage class to instruct Astra Trident how to provision volumes.
+Configure a Kubernetes StorageClass object and create the storage class to instruct Trident how to provision volumes.
 Create a PersistentVolume (PV) and a PersistentVolumeClaim (PVC) that uses the configured Kubernetes StorageClass to request access to the PV.
 You can then mount the PV to a pod.

 Create a storage class